Codapult

 ];

-The stats array powers the "by the numbers" section on the landing page.
-The comparisonFeatures array generates the competitor comparison table — edit it to reflect your product's feature matrix.
+The stats array powers the "by the numbers" section on the landing page. moduleCategories powers the module showcase.
+Comparison pages read from src/config/competitor-comparison.ts; edit or remove those entries so they match your product's real feature matrix and competitors.

 Typed env var access